Alaaeldinn/MetaBehavior/README.md

 Contributing

 We welcome contributions!
 If you find any issues or have ideas for improvements, please open an issue or submit a pull request.

-License
+## **License**

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License].
 Feel free to use and modify the code according to the terms specified in the license.